jpmorganchase/salt-ds/.changeset/four-bugs-reply.md

 "@salt-ds/core": minor
 ---

-Updated `LinearProgress` to display a moving line to represent an unspecified wait time, when no `value` is set.
+Updated `LinearProgress` to display a moving line to represent an unspecified wait time, when `value` is `undefined`.

 `<LinearProgress />`